LukeShortCloud/vagrant-ovirt-self-hosted-engine/README.md

 $ sudo hosted-engine --deploy
 ```

 Use the default values for everything.
-Be sure to set the NFS export with the Vagrant machine's IP address.
+Be sure to set the NFS export with the Vagrant virtual machine's IP address.

 oVirt 4.1:
 ```